kpot/kerl/kerl/wm/README.md

 Increasing dimensionality of *z* from 128 to 512 as well as the number of LSTM units from 512 to 1024 does not improve the performance.
-Both versions reach average score of about 1250 in MsPacman after about 30M iterations and do not improve any further during the next 30M steps of training.
+Both versions reach average score of about 1250 in MsPacman after about 30M observations and do not improve any further during the next 30M observations.
-This isn't a great score for Pacman, the game where many model-free algorithms easily achieve score above 3000.
+This isn't a great score for Pacman, the game where many model-free algorithms easily achieve score above 3000 after 1M-10M of observations.

 Perhaps such poor results can be explained by the level of "noise" in observations over time, caused by VAE's imperfections in encoding.